Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 Ensure you have privacy and will not be distracted or interrupted.

-Be honest; tell her about times when you were worried about her.
-Help her see that what she’s going through is not right.
-Let her know you want to help.
+Be honest; tell them about times when you were worried about them.
+Help them see that what they are going through is not right.
+Let them know you want to help.

 Listen to your friend.
-Keep in mind that it may be very hard for her to talk about the abuse.
-Tell her that she is not alone, and that people want to help.
+Keep in mind that it may be very hard for them to talk about what is happening.
+Tell them that they are not alone, and that people want to help.

 You might say you are willing to just listen, to help her with childcare, or provide transportation as an example.

 Do not say, “You just need to leave.”
-Instead, say something like, “I get scared thinking about what might happen to you.”
-Tell her you understand that her situation is very difficult.
+Instead, say something like, “I am worried about your safety.”
+Tell them you understand that their situation is very difficult.

 Safety planning includes picking a place to go and packing essential items.

-Offer to help find a domestic violence shelter near her.
-Offer to go with her to the shelter, the police, or court.
+Offer to help find a local shelter or support service.
+Offer to go with them to the shelter, the police, or court.

-Your friend may decide to stay in the relationship, or she may leave and then go back many times.
-It may be hard for you to understand, but people stay in abusive relationships for many reasons.
+Your friend may decide to stay, or they may leave and then go back many times.
+It may be hard for you to understand, but people stay in unsafe situations for many reasons.
 Be supportive, no matter what your friend decides to do.

-Even though the relationship was abusive, she may feel sad and lonely once it is over.
-She also may need your help getting services from agencies or community groups.
+Even after leaving, they may feel sad and lonely and may need your help getting services from agencies or community groups.